Guides / Monitoring

 To run the checks above, a monitoring tool has to be able to do things a basic uptime checker often can't:

 How failover.io handles RPC monitoring. failover.io is built for this kind of check rather than bending a plain HTTP monitor to fit.
-A monitor can use POST with a dedicated request-body field — it ships with a JSON-RPC call as the placeholder example — and up to 20 custom headers per monitor for authenticated endpoints.
-Its body assertions inspect the response so a JSON-RPC error object, a missing result, or a height below a threshold you set is treated as a failure rather than a pass.
-One honest limit: those assertions evaluate each response on its own, so for true frozen-height detection you'd still pair it with the small script described above, using a heartbeat monitor as the alert target.
-Paired with failover.io's escalation chains, a failing node triggers the same climb to SMS and voice call as any other outage.
-The free plan covers 5 monitors — start free.
+A monitor can use POST with a dedicated request-body field, up to 20 custom headers for authenticated endpoints, and body assertions that fail on a JSON-RPC error object or a missing result.
+For the stalled-node case there's native value tracking: point it at the height field, set a stall window, and the monitor compares each check against the last and goes down when the value freezes.
+Presets fill in the right call and path for Bitcoin Core, EVM chains, Solana, Tendermint/Cosmos, Polkadot, XRPL and NEAR.
+A failing node then triggers the same escalation climb to SMS and voice call as any other outage.
+The free plan covers 5 monitors; start free.

 A sensible monitoring setup for a node